mk-fg/incremetal-disk-compare-and-sync/README.rst

   cat/dd/rsync/rdiff tools do some of those, this one does neither.

-- Efficient backups utilizing btrfs_ reflinks and its copy-on-write design.
+- Efficient image-file backups utilizing copy-on-write reflinks.

-  ``cp --reflink vm.img vm.img.old.$(date -Id)`` instantly creates a copy-on-write clone of a file on btrfs, after which, applying small update to ``vm.img`` (as this tool does) results in a very efficient fs-level data deduplication.
+  ``cp --reflink vm.img vm.img.old.$(date -Id)`` quickly creates a copy-on-write clone of a file on btrfs_ and newer zfs_ versions, after which, applying small update to ``vm.img`` (as this tool does) results in an efficient fs-level data deduplication.

+  (also ``--reflink`` should be auto-detected and used by default in modern cp)

 - Making sparse binary-delta files, which can be deflated via compression or bmap-tools_.